ijrmar7/Hmm-WordGuesser/README.md

 # Hmm? - A Word Guesser Game :thinking:

 📝🔍🤔 Welcome to Hmm? - A Word Guesser Game!
-This is a Java program that challenges you to guess a randomly generated word. 🔍📝🤔
+This is a Java program that challenges you to guess a randomly chosen word. 🔍📝🤔

 ## 🕹️ How to Play